The best WiFi extender for streaming on multiple devices

 Our 2017 guide will help you find the next best thing: a superior WiFi signal for HD streaming.

 Hopefully this guide will be useful to you regardless of whether or not you buy anything to improve your WiFi signal.
-If you need a cable modem, we recommend the Arris SURFboard SB6183.
-You can also read our other choices for the best cable modems.
+If you need a cable modem, buy Netgear CM600.
+You can also read my other picks for the best cable modems.